eclipse-hono/hono/tests/readme.md

 ### Running the Tests with the Command Router using an embedded Cache

 The Command Router component by default stores routing information in a dedicated Infinispan server.
-The router can also be configured to instead store the data in an embedded cache by means of activating the `embedded_cache`
+The router can also be configured to instead store the data in an embedded cache by means of setting the `hono.commandrouting.cache` Maven property to value `embedded`:
-profile:

 ```sh
 mvn verify -Prun-tests -Dhono.commandrouting.cache=embedded